The Big Knife

-The Big Knife is a 1955 American melodrama film directed and produced by Robert Aldrich from a screenplay by James Poe based on the 1949 play by Clifford Odets.
+The Big Knife is a 1955 American melodrama film produced and directed by Robert Aldrich from a screenplay by James Poe, based on the 1949 play by Clifford Odets.
 The film stars Jack Palance, Ida Lupino, Wendell Corey, Jean Hagen, Rod Steiger, Shelley Winters, Ilka Chase, and Everett Sloane.

 The story delves into the dark side of Hollywood, exploring themes of corruption, betrayal, and the destructive nature of fame.
-Jack Palance plays a conflicted movie star trapped by his own success and the manipulations of the film industry.
+Jack Palance plays a conflicted film star trapped by his own success and the manipulations of the film industry.
 The film is noted for its intense atmosphere and sharp critique of the pressures and moral compromises inherent in show business.
 It received critical acclaim for its direction, screenplay, and strong ensemble cast, cementing its place as a significant work in 1950s American cinema.

 Plot

 In Los Angeles, movie actor Charlie Castle (in voice-over narration) admits he "sold out his dreams but can't forget them."
 Studio publicist Buddy Bliss alerts him that Patty Benedict, an influential gossip columnist, has arrived.
 The two discuss Charlie's rumored separation from his wife, Marion.
 Charlie declines to discuss the matter, and Patty instead inquires about a years-old scandal, involving a fatal accident that sent Buddy to jail.

 Marion arrives and is asked personal questions by Patty, which Marion declines to answer.
 Alone together, Marion questions her husband's future career plans, including whether Charlie will sign a new seven-year contract to Stanley Hoff, the studio boss.
 Charlie admits he is delaying to sign the contract so he doesn't lose her.
 Later that day, Charlie's agent Nat Danziger, who has met with Hoff, advises him to sign the contract or face jail time.
 Nat then informs Charlie that Hoff and Smiley Coy are arriving to close the deal.

 Inside, Charlie tells Hoff that he will not sign the contract.
 Hoff tries to manipulatively persuade Charlie, but he remains defiant, which angers Hoff.
 Sometime later, Charlie invites Buddy's seductive wife Connie over for drinks.
 Connie asks Charlie why he allowed Buddy to take the fall for his accident.
 Later that night, Charlie and Marion invite screenwriter Hank Teagle over for dinner, along with Buddy and Connie.
 They screen one of Charlie's earlier films.
 When the dinner is over, Charlie pleads for Marion to stay with him.
 She instead leaves with Hank, who asks her to decide between him or Charlie.